 - Communicate/Coordinate with all parties to ensure smooth closing

-Homepie has negotiated a special rate of $299 per each side of the transaction, the seller pays for their side and the buyer pays for their side.
+Homepie has negotiated a special rate of $299 per each side of the transaction if both the buyer and seller uses them, the seller pays for their side and the buyer pays for their side.
 As a comparison, real estate agents pay transaction coordinators up to $500 per side.
 Their discounted fee will be money well spent to make sure nothing falls through the cracks and your escrow process remains on track for a timely closing.